HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

   )
 }}

+Overall, usage of OpenType feature usage is quite low on the web.
+We were hoping most people are using the high-level `font-variant` properties to enable OpenType features, but their usage is even lower than `font-feature-settings`.
+The `font-feature-settings` property is used on 12.6% of sites, while the `font-variant` properties are used on only 3.5% of sites.

 This is disappointing.
 Not only are people not using the OpenType features present in fonts, they are also primarily using the error-prone `font-feature-settings` property instead of the high-level `font-variant` property.
 You need to be extra careful with the `font-feature-settings` property, as it <a hreflang="en" href="https://pixelambacht.nl/2022/boiled-down-fixing-variable-font-inheritance/">will reset any OpenType feature you didn't explicitly list to its default value</a>.

 All of the most commonly used `font-feature-settings` values have `font-variant` equivalents that are more readable, and do not unset other OpenType features as a side effect.
-While support for these high-level features wasn't that great in the past they are <a hreflang="en" href="https://caniuse.com/?search=font-variant">well supported</a> these days (except for the recently introduced `font-variant-alternates` property).
+While support for these high-level features wasn't that great in the past they are <a hreflang="en" href="https://caniuse.com/?search=font-variant">well supported</a> these days—except for the recently introduced `font-variant-alternates` property.

-The most used `font-variant` value is small-caps at 1.4% of pages.
-This is surprising, because small caps are only supported by 0.7% of fonts.
-That means that most people using `font-variant: small-caps` and `font-variant-caps` will get faux small caps that are generated by the browser instead of small caps created by the type designer!
-In the future, you can avoid faux small caps by using the <a hreflang="en" href="https://drafts.csswg.org/css-fonts-4/#font-synthesis-small-caps">font-synthesis-small-caps property</a>.

 {{ figure_markup(
   image="usage-of-css-font-variant-values.png",